 In addition to a strong educational and employment history, we also endeavour to hire only those who possess intangible traits such as caring personalities and a desire to help people.
 This is what sets our agency apart.

 Lastly, we encourage our clients to meet with several caregivers so they can choose the person with whom they are most comfortable.
 Most agencies cannot do this because of their massive size.

 Yes.
 We will assign a primary caregiver and will endeavor to provide a regular substitute should they be unavailable.
-We recognize that most care receipts and their families desire consistency in caregivers.
+We recognize that most care recipients and their families desire consistency in caregivers.

 Living Assistance Services is responsible for payroll and administration of remittances for our caregivers.
-We remit worker's compensation, income tax, vacation pay, employment insurance, healthcare premiums, Canada Pension Plan and premiums for liability insurance.
+We remit worker's compensation premiums, income tax, vacation pay, employment insurance, healthcare premiums, Canada Pension Plan and premiums for liability insurance.

 Most organizations do their best to project a positive image to potential clients and will claim that they provide quality caregivers who are reliable and sensitive to your needs.
 The best way to ensure that you find the right match is to ask specific questions about how they operate.
 Here is a checklist of what to look for and what to look out for.

 - We pride ourselves in being one of the few agencies which actively encourages clients to choose their own caregiver.
 Be cautious of agencies which only assign you anyone who is available.

 - Make sure the agency hires only qualified and experienced caregivers who possess a community college Personal Support Worker certificate or equivalent.
 Be skeptical of agencies that rely solely on their own training programs.